The Richard Platt lot.

 With the help of a few extra players and a piano, by Charles Ives.

-Peter R. Carll, back from California.
+Peter R. Carll is back from California.

-The League give their first shore dinner.
+Truly living whist is played on the stage.
+The League gave their first shore dinner.

 The theater of New England, by George B. Bunnell.